Bruce, Sandoval on big league rosters, Maybin, Frazier cut

 Jay Bruce returned to the major leagues Saturday, making the New York Yankees' roster at the deadline for decisions on free agents who had gone to spring training with minor league contracts.

-Atlanta added third baseman Pablo Sandoval and told infielder Ehire Adrianza he will be put on the major league roster.
+Atlanta added third baseman Pablo Sandoval, infielder Ehire Adrianza and reliever Nate Jones to its major league roster.

 The Chicago Cubs told infielder Eric Sogard he will be added.